What is ARENA?

 This course focuses on conceptual understanding: what the techniques are, why they work, what they reveal, and where they break down.
 ARENA focuses on implementation: writing the code, running the experiments, and building muscle memory with the tools.

-ARENA's materials are self-contained and assume no prior MI knowledge, so they can be worked through independently.
-But having the conceptual grounding from this course will make the exercises significantly more approachable -- you will already understand why each technique exists before you implement it.
+ARENA's materials are designed to be worked through independently.
+Prior conceptual grounding should make the exercises more approachable because you will already understand why each technique exists before you implement it.